Praying (song): Background and release

 Ryan Lewis (pictured) co-wrote and produced "Praying".

 From July to October 2016, Kesha embarked on her third world tour, Kesha and the Creepies: Fuck the World Tour, where she performed various cover versions of songs and several rock and country reworkings of her own material.
 During this time, the singer wrote multiple songs for what would become her third studio album Rainbow (2017).
 Producer Ryan Lewis began working on the lyrics and production of "Praying" while he was on tour over a year before its release.
 He felt that the ballad would be suitable for a female artist, with his wife suggesting that Kesha should sing it.
 Lewis subsequently contacted the singer's management and Kesha later accepted the offer due to her fondness for his work with Macklemore, particularly admiring how their discography featured a mix of "fun" and politically progressive songs.
 Lewis came to Kesha with a "rough idea" for the song and encouraged her to do whatever she wanted on the track.
 When she belted out a whistle note, she surprised him; Lewis later said it was one of his favorite moments to occur in a studio.
 "Praying" was completed two days after Kesha began working on it.
 Lewis said that his ambitions when writing the song were to showcase the singer's vocal range and represent her as a person, eventually feeling that the finished track accomplished both goals.

-In a radio interview with Sirius XM, Kesha revealed that "Praying" deals with her past suicidal thoughts.
+In a radio interview with SiriusXM, Kesha revealed that "Praying" deals with her past suicidal thoughts.
 On the same occasion, she said that she feels it is healthy to discuss such emotions, and that "[she] think[s] the beautiful part is that you hold onto hope [...] and you keep showing up for yourself."
 Prior to its release, the singer premiered "Praying" and four other songs from Rainbow at a press playback in London.
 There, she expressed her feelings about the song, saying: "I've never been more excited about a piece of art I've ever done in my entire life.
 This is truly from the inside of my guts."
 Kesha later announced the single's release in a video aimed at her fans.
 In an accompanying letter posted to Lena Dunham's feminist blog Lenny Letter, she wrote about the meaning of the track: "I have channeled my feelings of severe hopelessness and depression, I've overcome obstacles, and I have found strength in myself even when it felt out of reach.
 I've found what I had thought was an unobtainable place of peace.
 This song is about coming to feel empathy for someone else even if they hurt you or scare you.
 It's a song about learning to be proud of the person you are even during low moments when you feel alone.
 It's also about hoping everyone, even someone who hurt you, can heal."